Online Spelling Bee for Suffix--ee Words

 How to Play the Spelling Bee

 Learn how to spell Suffix--ee vocabulary words with this 17-word English spelling bee.
-Listen to a word (click the speaker), then try to spell it — or click Show 4 Spelling Options and pick the correct option.
-Track your progress with red/green feedback to quickly identify areas for improvement.
+Listen to a word (click the speaker), then spell it yourself or click Show 4 Spelling Options to choose the correct answer.
+Track your progress with instant red/green feedback to identify areas for improvement.

 More Leaning Activities